Where Is Ellen DeGeneres Now? A Look Back at Her Past Controversy and What She's Doing Today

 Ellen DeGeneres

-Tour aside, DeGeneres announced in May 2024 that she's releasing a Netflix special later this year.
-According to the comedian, the show — which marks her second on the streamer after Relatable in 2018 — is set to be her last taped special.
+Tour aside, DeGeneres announced in May 2024 that she would be releasing a Netflix special later in the year.
+According to the comedian, the show — which marks her second on the streamer after Relatable in 2018 — is her last taped special.

 In a release shared with PEOPLE, DeGeneres said, "To answer the questions everyone is asking me — Yes, I’m going to talk about it.
 Yes this is my last special.
 Yes, Portia [de Rossi] really is that pretty in real life."